 One way to improve your accounts payable (AP) process is to monitor, measure, and analyze your AP metrics.
 In fact, regularly tracking these values is key to knowing whether your AP team is meeting its targets and objectives.

-It enhances the visibility of your invoice management and approval processes.
-And it enables you to pinpoint the successes and shortcomings of your current AP strategy, so you can make the right decisions to increase your business efficiency and growth.
+It enhances the visibility of your AP department’s invoice management and approval processes.
+And it enables you to pinpoint the successes and shortcomings (key performance indicators) of your current AP strategy, so you can make the right decisions to increase your business efficiency and growth.

 But this only works if you track the right metrics.
 Let’s take a look at 5 of the most important AP metrics you should start tracking ASAP.